Borderline Personlity Disorder (BPD)

 Borderline Personality Disorder

-A diagnosis of Borderline Personality Disorder (BPD) is complex and should be undertaken by a mental health professional who is proficient in this type of diagnosis as it has overlap with other disorders and can be misdiagnosed.
+Borderline Personality Disorder (BPD) is complex and can be complicated by trauma and substance use/abuse.
+A diagnosis should be undertaken by a mental health professional who is proficient in this type of diagnosis as it has overlap with other disorders and runs a risk of being misdiagnosed.